open-edge-platform/orch-ui/docs/build.md

 ## Update an existing deployment with custom images

 Custom built images can easily be used in ArgoCD to test development code.
-In order to do that locate the cluster-configuration you are using to deploy (these configurations are defined in the `orch-deploy` repository, for example: `dev-coder-minimal`) and modify it as in the following example:
+In order to do that locate the cluster-configuration you are using to deploy (these configurations are defined in the `edge-manageability-framework` repository, for example: `dev-coder-minimal`) and modify it as in the following example:

 ```yaml
 postCustomTemplateOverwrite: